Bind 9 GUI management interface

 named-checkconf /etc/bind/named.conf.options

+If the syntax is correct, the command should not return any output.
 If you want to see more verbose output on a successful test, add the -p switch to the command (named-checkconf -p).
+If there are no errors, reload BIND:

 Edit the named.conf.local file